semantic-flow/sflo/documentation/facet.filesystem.folder.md

 When a mesh gets published, the folders also correspond to [[concept.identifier]].

-All folder-based resources should contain a [[resource.node-component.documentation-resource.resource-page]]
+All folder-based resources should contain a [[mesh-resource.node-component.documentation-resource.resource-page]]

 ## Types